Maine Medical Center

 Critical Care Clinical Services/Anesthesia

-This rotation is designed specifically for an in-depth exposure to the technology of critical care medicine.
-The fellow is expected to establish an up-to-date knowledge base and practical experience with mechanical ventilation, oxygen delivery systems, arterial blood gas analysis, carbon dioxide monitoring, metabolic analysis, respiratory care procedures, nutritional support, hemodynamic monitoring, and airway management.
-Each fellow works directly with the respiratory therapists, hemodynamic technicians, clinical engineers and nutritionists within the Critical Care Unit.
+Each fellow works directly with the respiratory therapists, hemodynamic technicians, clinical engineers and nutritionists within the critical care unit.
 The critical care clinical services month is scheduled during the first fellowship year and is coordinated with the Anesthesiology teaching service to provide an opportunity for instruction and experience in the performance of endotracheal intubation (ETI), right heart catheterization (RHC), arterial cannulation (ATC) and central venous catheterization (CVC).

 Neurocritical Care

-Fellows rotate on the Neurocritical Care service to fulfill part of their 12 month Critical Care experience required by ACGME.
+Fellows rotate on the neurocritical care service to fulfill part of their 12-month critical care experience required by ACGME.
 Fellows assigned to this clinical service will obtain clinical experience with the neurocritically ill, including patients with stroke, neurotrauma, brain infections, hypoxic-ischemic brain injury, status epilepticus, and neuromuscular respiratory failure.
 Fellows will gain experience in relevant neurocritical care clinical procedures.
 Fellows assigned to this clinical service should participate in the teaching and supervision of residents and medical students assigned to the service as appropriate.

 Trauma - Surgical Critical Care

-Fellows rotate on the Trauma Critical Care Surgical Service to fulfill part of their 12 month critical care experience required by ACGME.
+Fellows rotate on the trauma critical care surgical service to fulfill part of their 12 month critical care experience required by ACGME.
 Fellows assigned to this clinical service obtain clinical experience with critically ill surgical, shock/trauma, and burn unit patients, while learning competency in the relevant trauma critical care clinical procedures.
 Fellows assigned to this clinical service should participate in the teaching and supervision of residents and medical students assigned to the service as appropriate.

 Thoracic Surgery Critical Care